semgrep/semgrep-docs/docs/semgrep-secrets/getting-started.md

 2. Click **<i class="fa-solid fa-gear"></i> Settings**.
 3. On the **Deployment** tab, click the **<i class="fa-solid fa-toggle-large-on"></i> Secrets** toggle to enable.

 Once you've enabled Secrets for your organization, all Semgrep scans include secret scanning.
-There are no additional steps to take.

 ## Scan your repository